johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 you can paste the copied content as many times as you wish.
 This restriction is necessary to maintain the integrity of the links.

-If you press :kbd:`Shift+P`, you'll enter *Paste Preview Mode* where you can position the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.
+If you press :kbd:`Shift+P`, you'll enter *Paste Preview Mode*, where you can position the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter` or cancel it with :kbd:`Esc`.
 Note that you can also switch the current level in *Paste Preview Mode*.
 Naturally, the :ref:`moving-around:Mouse movement actions` are available too.